Persistent storage on Chameleon

 cinder_client = chi.clients.cinder()

-You can confirm in the Horizon GUI that your block storage volume is now attached to the new compute instance.
+You can verify in the Horizon GUI that your block storage volume is now attached to the new compute instance.

 Let’s confirm that data we put on the block storage volume earlier, is now available on the new compute instance.